-Interested to start a survivalist community or to find off-grid communities looking for Members?
+Interested to start a survivalist community or find off-grid communities looking for members?

 Going off-grid doesn’t mean you have to give up everything modern.
 With solar energy and Starlink, you could remain connected to communication and remote work opportunities in even the most remote locations.

 Ways to make a living in a remote off-grid community

 - If you and your household are able to vacate your remote dwelling on occasion, visitor rent or timeshare payment could help cover your homeownership costs.
 Vacation rental online platforms can make advertising your place easy.
 Friends and family members may be interested in co-purchasing as an investment and as a vacation time share.
 Our consultants can help you work out the details together.